This is a supporting legal document which you should read before completing an application form.

 10. Bid assessment methodology

-10.1 CITB shall carry out an assessment of the bids in accordance with the criteria as set out in the Skills & Training Guidance Notes contained within the application form.
+10.1 CITB shall carry out an assessment of the bids in accordance with the criteria as set out in the Skills and Training Guidance Notes.

 10.2 CITB does not undertake and shall not be bound to accept any bid.

 10.3 Eligibility checks will be carried out and bids will be rejected if they are found not to meet the eligibility criteria.

-10.4 For bids that are confirmed as eligible, an assessment of the bid will be performed, based on the applicant’s responses to Sections 2 ,3 and 4 of the application form.
+10.4 For bids that are confirmed as eligible, an assessment of the bid will be performed and a score will be applied, based on your responses in the application form.
 The assessor of the bid will use reasoned professional judgement to deem whether a response is acceptable including ensuring that the applicant has accurately included all appropriate information as requested in the guidance notes.

-10.6 The applicant needs to provide acceptable responses to sections 2, 3 and 4 and CITB needs to be satisfied with the responses to its due diligence enquiries in order for the funding to be awarded.
+10.6 The applicant needs to provide acceptable responses to all questions and CITB needs to be satisfied with the responses to its due diligence enquiries in order for the funding to be awarded.
 Applications will be rejected where the responses are deemed insufficient.

-10.9 If CITB accepts part of a bid, CITB may negotiate the Funds to be paid, with regard to market rate, which may not be the sum proposed for that portion of the bid in the bid.
+10.8 If CITB accepts part of a bid, CITB may adjust the amount of the Funds that will be made available, which may not be the sum proposed for that portion of the bid in the application submitted by the bidder.
 This is to ensure value for money for CITB and the ultimate beneficiary, the construction industry.